Baltimore County Councilman Tom Quirk said Friday that the on South Rolling Road Friday morning was unfortunate.

 "I really wish we didn't need speed cameras," he told Patch Friday afternoon, adding that speeding in Southwest Baltimore County is the biggest issue his office hears complaints about.

 "Speeding along Interstate 695 is different than speeding in a community like South Rolling Road.
 People are sick and tired of people speeding in their communities," he said.

 Quirk, along with other Catonsville residents, shared their thoughts on what police say was an act by vandals who set the county speed camera on fire about 1:40 a.m.
 Friday.
-The camera was located on a cement pad that was installed just the week before at the intersection of Brook Road and Gary Drive.
+The camera was located on a cement pad that was installed just at the intersection of Brook Road and Gary Drive.

 Police are still searching for suspects and said the fire caused $13,000 in damages.

 While cameras have been vandalized in the county before, this is the first time a camera has been set on fire in Baltimore County.

 Marty Haggerty, who lives on South Rolling Road across the street from the camera, watched as firefighters extinguished the camera, which he said was in flames.